-PricewaterhouseCoopers LLP ('PWC') has expressed its willingness to continue in office as auditors and a resolution to reappoint it will be proposed at the forthcoming Annual General Meeting.
+PricewaterhouseCoopers LLP ('PWC') has expressed its willingness to continue in office as auditors and a resolution to reappoint them will be proposed at the forthcoming Annual General Meeting.

-Approved by the Board of Directors on 20th April 2022 and signed on its behalf.
+Approved by the Board of Directors on 21st April 2023 and signed on its behalf.